ayeseeem/anniversary-js/INSTALL.md

 No Build step is needed.

 Installation requires Firebase.
-Last modified with the following tools:
+Last modified with the following tools -- ICM 2021-10-29:

 - `firebase --version`: 8.14.1
 - `node --version`: v14.15.0